ncmoliver/ai-case-study/README.md

 **Fans** *: Fans can follow their favorite player during games from anywhere.*

 **Who is the company's intended customer?
-Is there any information about the market size of this set of customers?**<br><br>
+Is there any information about the market size of this set of customers?**
 *ShotTrackers intended customers are basketball teams, ranging from amateur to professional.
 The market size of the basketball industry as a whole is valued at $986.79M in 2023 and is expected to reach $1546.35M by the end of 2030.*
 *This includes manufacturing and distribution of basketball-related gear, clothing, accessories, and the planning and marketing of basketball-related events*

 **What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)**<br>
+(What is the unfair advantage they utilize?)**
-    - **The Solution**: *The solution that ShotTracker offers that their competitors are that real time data allows for coaches to make better in-game decisions.*
+*The solution that ShotTracker offers that their competitors are that real time data allows for coaches to make better in-game decisions.*

 **Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)**